HOW TO KEEP YOUR RC PLANE IN THE AIR

 You need a strong enough material and a solid structure so that it does not collapse.

 Standard 3D printing plastics are too heavy for this purpose.
 That's why we bet on colorFabb’s foaming PLA.
-A carefully studied carbon fiber tubing and internals together with the use of the very light and flexible light weight PLA, make it possible to achieve sizes up to 2 meter wingspan with success.
+A carefully studied carbon fiber tubing and internals, together with the use of the very light and flexible lightweight PLA, make it possible to successfully achieve wingspans of up to 2 meters (6.5 feet).